How Do I Paint My Kitchen Cabinets?

 Now you can re-install all of your doors and drawers and we can see the light at the end of the tunnel.
 Remove your tape to show where the doors go and do them one at a time until they are all hanging.
 Put your hardware back on and be easy on the cabinets for at least 30 days to give the materials time to completely cure to full hardness.
 You have done it!
 Congratulations and be proud.
 Hopefully everything turned out great!

 Are you are still asking yourself, “Should I paint my kitchen cabinets”?
+Check out another one of our blog posts about using a professional cabinet painter HERE.
 It is not impossible but, as you can tell, it’s not a Sunday afternoon project.
 We have painted over 500 kitchens and know the amount of work it takes.
 If you are considering other options, it may be time to get the help of a professional cabinet painting company like Carolina Painting and Pressure Cleaning.

 What We Do Different as a Professional Cabinet Painting Company